Zeke-OS/zeke/doc/bcm2835_memmap.markdown

 BCM2835 Physical Memory Map
 ===========================

-Following table explains the physical memory layout of BCM2835 as well as its usage on Zeke.
+Following table explains the physical memory layout of BCM2835 as well as Zeke specific mappings.
 Some of these mappings are common to all ARM11 implementations.

     Address             |   | Description
     ----------------------------------------------------------------------------